 Stop before it goes too far

-One of the biggest mistakes that most business owners make is to let their client’s bad behaviour go too far.
+One of the biggest mistakes that most business owners make is to let their client’s bad behavior go too far.
 If you are constantly responding with yeses regardless of how utterly ridiculous some requests are, you may be setting a bad precedent that could haunt you for the rest of your professional existence.
-If you allow such behaviour to go on for too long, it may be harder and harder for you to find your footing and voice so you should nip the behaviour in the bud from very early on.
+If you allow such behavior to go on for too long, it may be harder and harder for you to find your footing and voice so you should nip the behavior in the bud from very early on.

 Show that you care